arduina/arduina.net/_site/master/socialshaping.md

 Domestic Technology

 Domestic technology is of considerable economic significance.
 The conventional view of the industrial revolution's impact on households and families was challenged by Ruth Cowan.
 This view sees technology as absorbing much of the household's role, all that remains is consumption, emotional support and bringing up children, thereby freeing women to enter the labor force.
 This assumes that women have nothing left to do.
 Household work still accounts for a big part of working time and the hours spent remained constant between 30ies and 50ies.
 The promise of labour-saving technology has not been realized in the home.
-Mechnanization gave rise to new tasks which were as time-consuming, like the car enabling shopping, while it was usual to order in the 19th century.
+Mechanization gave rise to new tasks which were as time-consuming, like the car enabling shopping, while it was usual to order in the 19th century.
 The disappearance of domestic servants allocated the entire job to the housewife.

 Gender Specialization in household technology

 The social organization of the family has structured the technology, but technologies are also shaped by gender relations.
 Cockburn and Ormrod follow the trajectory of the microwave, that didn't include women in it's innovation process, even when they see themselves as kind of scientists.
 However they were designed by men.
-Brown and White technologies entail different views, while white goods are portrayed as serviceable and simple to use, brown goods are portrayed as complex, clever technologies that require skills in handling and are purchased by men who see it as an activity of self-expresssion.
+Brown and White technologies entail different views, while white goods are portrayed as serviceable and simple to use, brown goods are portrayed as complex, clever technologies that require skills in handling and are purchased by men who see it as an activity of self-expression.
 Marketing and retailing play a role in framing demand, there is an unclear line between representing, constructing and controlling the customer.
 Marketing and Retailing too are part of the social shaping of technology.

 Gendered inscriptions are reflected in future projections, where an elimination of household labour is not intended.
 The core aim of smart housing, like controlling of heating, lighting, information, is the integration, so centralized control of functions.
 A labour-saving, self-cleaning house is not an objective.
-The men who produce prototypes of the intelligend house ignore the fact that the home is a place of work - for women.
+The men who produce prototypes of the intelligent house ignore the fact that the home is a place of work - for women.
 The smart house is a deeply masculine vision of a house.

 Alternatives to individualized Housework

 We need to remind ourselves that things can be different, there were alternative approaches to housework.
 Victorian feminists sought to redesign homes, realizing that the exploitation of women was embodied in the design of houses.
-The solution was to socialize househould labour and childcare.
-Kitchenless houses were designed, with coooperative residential housekeeping centers.
+The solution was to socialize household labour and childcare.
+Kitchenless houses were designed, with cooperative residential housekeeping centers.

 The technologies of biological reproduction

 Biological reproduction technologies cause excitement and anxiety both.
-What this obscures is that our choices are highly constrained, we are selecting from a restriced range of technological options that are shaped by political and economic interests.
+What this obscures is that our choices are highly constrained, we are selecting from a restricted range of technological options that are shaped by political and economic interests.
 Professional interests, and the role of state or gender, class and race are shaping.
-The evolution of in vitro fertilization illustrated this, as actually being an unsuccesful technology.
+The evolution of in vitro fertilization illustrated this, as actually being an unsuccessful technology.

 The Sexual Relations of contraceptive technologies